salameaz/pdf-process-rag/README.md

 4. Set up environment variables:
    - Rename the `.env.example` file to `.env`
-   - Add your API key for the language model:
+   - Add your API key for Gemini model from google aistudio:
      ```
      API_KEY=your_api_key_here
      ```